ethaneisenhard/ethaneisenhard/blog/eliminationdiet.md

 Snacks: RX bar, Larabar

-I have started to try two meal per day, but only if I am not hungry in the morning or I’m not going to be outside working all day.
+I am trying two meals per day, but only if I am not hungry in the morning or I’m not going to be outside working all day.
 I do try not to eat three hours before I go to bed but if I am hungry at night I will eat fruit or vegetables.

 Today, I feel like I am in the best shape of my life!!
 Last weekend, I ran 10 miles, biked 6 miles, then paddle boarded in the ocean!!